apache/comdev-events-site/content/README.txt

-This directory is for promoting ApacheCon and other ASF-sponsored events.
+This directory is the source code for the https://events.apache.org/ domain.
+Use https://www.apache.org/dev/cms.html#usage to build and deploy.
+Questions?
+Ask planners@apachecon.com

-# How-To add ApacheCon event promotion to your project site
+# How-To add an ApacheCon event promotion to your project site

 All PMCs are asked to help promote ApacheCon and other major Apache sponsored events by adding some form of img link to their homepages,